-A plane ticket costs around 2,500,000 IDR ($160.00), but you can score cheaper tickets if you don’t mind spending long hours for your layover.
+A plane ticket costs around 2,500,000 IDR ($160), but you can score cheaper tickets if you don’t mind a long layover.
 You can book a ticket below.

 Same as Bali, you can only take an indirect flight from Lombok to Sorong.

 Most of the flights have two stopovers, either in Jakarta or Surabaya, plus another in Makassar.
 The shortest journey takes 13.5 hours in total.
 For this route, flights with just one layover usually take much longer than flights with two layovers.

 Airfares from Lombok to Sorong start from 3,000,000 IDR ($190).